 "We have to try to rectify it and that's what we'll do.
 We are hurt like anyone else but you try not to beat yourself up about it."

-Villa have nine first-team players currently out injured, including captain Ron Vlaar, Gabriel Agbonlahor and Darren Bent.
+Villa has nine first-team players currently out injured, including captain Ron Vlaar, Gabriel Agbonlahor and Darren Bent.